The best staff management strategies for your small businessStuart Taverner

 Once you’ve gotten through the small business hiring process, it’s still crucial that you keep your team engaged.
 Highly motivated employees are more likely to work harder, record fewer absences from work and deliver higher levels of performance, which all leads to better cash flow and success in your business.
 There are many ways and strategies for motivating employees, these include:

 There is no better way to motivate your employees than rewarding them for a job well done.
 Meaningful rewards and prizes can have a positive influence on employee attitudes and behaviour.
-You don’t have to give out cash incentives, you can offer free lunch, flexible working hours or casual dress days.
+You don’t have to give out cash incentives either, you can offer free lunch, flexible working hours or casual dress days.
+Don’t be afraid to ask what your employees they would prefer, and then reward them with it.

-On flexible working hours Parliament of Australia suggests, ‘A higher rate of adoption would allow employees of small businesses to better balance work and caring commitments as well as giving workers the capacity to choose shifts, rosters and alternative working arrangements that better suit their circumstances.’
+On flexible working hours, the Australian federal parliament suggests that a higher rate of adoption would allow employees of small businesses to better balance work and caring commitments.
+It would also give workers the capacity to choose shifts, rosters and alternative working arrangements that better suit their circumstances.

-If providing incentives and rewards to your employees appeals to you, Huffington Posts suggests ‘… an extra paid day off, gift cards, tickets to the movies, or other low-cost ways to show your appreciation.’
+Does providing incentives and rewards to your employees appeal to you?
+Huffington Posts suggests that an extra paid day off, gift cards, tickets to the movies, or other low-cost ways are a good way to show your appreciation.

 Recognising staff contributions and performance is critical in any workplace.
 Some experts have even suggested that recognition is the number one motivator in the workplace.

 Motivate your employees by allowing them to make decisions and work without unnecessary supervision and micromanaging.
-Creating training and development opportunities for your employees’ personal and professional growth, will also boost their performance.
+Creating training and development opportunities for your employees personal and professional growth, will also boost their performance.
+While this may sound like a huge task, there are lots of affordable training and development opportunities that can benefit employees, and in turn, the business.

 Part of being a great leader is being clear and open when expressing your expectations to your employees.
 By taking the time to plainly explain what is expected of them, your team will have an easier time making informed decisions and working collectively towards achieving set business goals.
 This will allow them to focus on their tasks, with a good understanding of exactly what’s needed and will save them wasting time on unnecessary areas.

 Encourage open communication between you and your team members and involve them in the decision making processes where possible.
-Most business owners who communicate effectively admit that they receive valuable ideas from their employees on how to improve their cash flow and other important financial activities.
+Most business owners who communicate effectively admit that they receive valuable ideas from their employees.
+These include ideas on improving their cash flow and other important financial activities.

-If you’re not all based in the same location, there are a wide variety of apps and platforms that support open and regulation communication as well as thorough documentation.
+If you’re not all based in the same location, there are many apps and platforms that support open and regulation communication as well as thorough documentation.
 Or you can encourage regular in person meetings to keep the channels of communication open.